Jawad-Khalil/portfolio/experience/README.md

    - All files in `experience/images/` are **proprietary** and must **not** be copied, redistributed, or used without explicit permission.

 2. **Personal Information**
-   - Any personal information (such as email addresses) is **not licensed for reuse**.
+   - Any personal information (such as name and email addresses) is **not licensed for reuse**.
    - Provided **for reference only** and must not be copied, published, or shared.

 ## ✅ Licensed Content
-- All other text and code files (except where noted above) are covered under the main [MIT License](../LICENSE).
+- All other text and code files (except where noted above) are covered under the main [MIT License](../experience/LICENSE.txt).

 ## 📖 Purpose
 This folder documents my job experiences, responsibilities, skills, and achievements.
 It is part of my personal portfolio and intended for **educational and reference use** only.

-## 📌 Attribution
-If you reference this material, please credit:
-**"Portfolio materials by Jawad Khalil"**.

 ## 📅 Last Updated
 September 2025